 Your relationship with a parent does not end with his or her death.

 “The book is about my effort after my mother died to reconcile a troubled relationship with her,” the veteran social worker said.
-“I’ve spent thirty years working with families on similar problems—people trying to connect with each other—but I couldn’t do it in my own family.
-The effort to do the thing I was trained to do seemed to be too much.”
+“I've spent 30 years working with families on similar problems - people trying to connect with each other - but I couldn't do it in my own family.”

 So she wrote a book.